gohugoio/hugo/content/getting-started/configuration.md

 $ env HUGO_TITLE="Some Title" hugo
 ```

+This is really useful if you use a service such as Netlify to deploy your site.
+Look at the Hugo docs [Netlify configuration file](https://github.com/gohugoio/hugoDocs/blob/master/netlify.toml) for an example.

 {{% note "Setting Environment Variables" %}}
 Names must be prefixed with `HUGO_` and the configuration key must be set in uppercase when setting operating system environment variables.
 {{% /note %}}

+{{< todo >}}
+Test and document setting params via JSON env var.
+{{< /todo >}}

 ## Ignore Files When Rendering